Click on the above image to download the 'Gary Miller' presskit containing a Press Release and the following images in High Resolution : -

-Following a long period “in the wilderness”, and now relocated back to his native Durham, internationally-acclaimed songwriter and performing & recording artist Gary Miller is finally back in a big way, with ambitious new projects, a number of major songwriting commissions and exciting long-term plans…
+Following a long period 'in the wilderness', and now relocated back to his native Durham, internationally-acclaimed songwriter and performing & recording artist Gary Miller finally came back in a big way in 2018, with the launch of several ambitious new projects, a number of major songwriting commissions and exciting long-term plans…

-Gary’s latest songwriting project is ‘From Coalfield to Battlefield’, a series of songs specially written and recorded for 'When The Bugle Calls', a 12-month travelling exhibition celebrating the Music of the Durham Light Infantry, commissioned by the DLI Research & Study Centre.
+Gary’s latest major songwriting project is ‘From Coalfield to Battlefield’, a series of songs specially written and recorded for 'When The Bugle Calls', a 12-month travelling exhibition celebrating the music and full history of the Durham Light Infantry, commissioned by the DLI Research & Study Centre.

-The Whisky Priests, the internationally-renowned band Gary founded with his twin-brother Glenn in 1985, is reuniting for a short series of international shows in late-2018, celebrating the band’s legacy, to coincide with the release of a 12-disc Complete Recordings CD Box Set.
+The Whisky Priests, the internationally-renowned band Gary co-founded in 1985, reunited for a short series of international shows in late-2018, celebrating the band’s legacy, and coinciding with the release of "Bloody Well Everything!
+(The Complete Works 1985-2000)", a 12-disc CD Box Set of studio, live, demo and radio session recordings.

-Gary’s forthcoming plans include the release of a series of EPs featuring songs from some of his recent songwriting commissions about North East of England historical figures including Joseph Skipsey (“The Pitman Poet of Percy Main”), George Stephenson (Pioneer of the Railways), Thomas Spence (Radical and advocate of the common ownership of land), and more; as well as a new album of personal and contemporary songs.
+Gary’s forthcoming plans include the release of a series of EPs featuring songs from some of his recent songwriting commissions about North East of England historical figures including Joseph Skipsey (“The Pitman Poet of Percy Main”), George Stephenson (Pioneer of the Railways), Thomas Spence (Radical and advocate of the common ownership of land), and more, including 'The Wooden Dollies' (of North Shields); as well as a new album of personal and contemporary songs.
+He has also written a suite of songs for 'The Butcher Baronet', a documentary film project with songs, music and illustrations about legendary historical figure John Duck ('Durham's Dick Wittington') in collaboration with Lone Pine Pictures and Helen Temperley, with a DVD and full-length CD album to follow.

 "Gary has a real flair for conjuring imagery from the past with a gritty reality.
 He possesses an inbuilt and empathic understanding of social history, which is voiced in direct tell-it-like-it-is language (not lacking in literacy or lyrical expression, however), boosted by a keen sense of melodic invention, manifested in canny tunes and often seriously catchy choruses.
 There’s also a strong regional (north-east) folk sensibility within Gary’s songwriting that’s key to the memorability of his songs."
 (FRUK).